softwareguru/airflowsummit-website/content/speakers/abhishek-bhakat/_index.md

  - 2025
 ---

-Sr Solution Engineer at Astronomer and a long-time Airflow enthusiast.
-Building and learning at the cutting edge of technology, exploring Airflow's untapped potential.
+Senior Solutions Engineer at Astronomer and a long-time Airflow enthusiast.
+Building and learning at the cutting edge of technology, exploring Airflow’s untapped potential.